aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

         python ./setup.py register

 You will be prompted for a PyPI username/password - search pwman for 'pypi'.
-(If you're already logged in under your personal pypi account, edit ~/.pypirc with the torchbox details.
-Or ask me to add your own account as a maintainer of wagtail...).
+(If you're already logged in under your personal pypi account, edit `~/.pypirc` with the Torchbox details.
+Or ask [@gasman](https://github.com/gasman) to add your own account as a maintainer of wagtail...).
 Then run:

         python ./setup.py sdist upload